ska-telescope/ska-sdp-distributed-fourier-transform/docs/src/scripts.rst

 API Demo
 ++++++++++++++++++++++

-To better support streaming computing using Distributed Fourier Transform, an Object-Oriented new API was proposed and implemented.
+To better support streaming computing using Distributed Fourier Transform, an object-oriented new API was proposed and implemented.
 The API has the following features.
-1. The core parameters + algorithm.
-Just the algorithm, no Dask, no assumptions about facet/subgrid layout.
+1. The core parameters and the core algorithm that do not rely on Dask implementation or take assumptions about the facet and subgrid layout
 2. Descriptions of facets / subgrids.
 Each would have sizes, offsets and potentially a mask.

 .. argparse::